Skip to content

 Generating arbitrary text

-It is possible ot use strings and templates as known form Terraform.
+It is possible to use strings and templates as known from Terraform.

 hcl